piger/managesieve-cli/README.rst

 * Daniel Kertesz <daniel at spatof dot org>

-See the README file for a complete list of the original authors; I just rewrote some code to adapt it to my needs.
+See `README.old` for a complete list of the original authors; I just rewrote some code to adapt it to my needs.

 .. vim: ft=rst